BxB-Studio/Inputs-Manager/README.md

 	- Json preset importer

 <b>Important Notes!</b><br/>
-This package requires the New Input System and the Vector Graphics packages to be installed from the Package Manager.
+This package requires the New Input System and the Vector Graphics packages to be installed from the Package Manager.<br/>
 Please do not changes the destination of the existing files under the `Resources` directory.
 Doing so may cause some internal errors!